 Wait a minute.
 Did I get you startled?
 Don’t worry; KARI introduced Cross Breeds in Kenya to improve rearing and production characteristics such as milk and growth rate, among other things.

-Generally speaking, the types of hybrid cattle in Kenya are another day’s topic.
+Generally speaking, Kenya’s types of hybrid cattle are another day’s topic.
 Let’s focus on what brought you to this site in the first place.

 In short, these are some of the things to consider: